Urban Artist Exchange

 Studies have shown that when other interventions fail, the arts frequently succeed by opening minds to new possibilities.

-During the 6-week multi-component arts program, apprentices will be encouraged to openly express themselves through their art-making while immersed in an affirming and nurturing environment.
-In addition to a Monday-Friday 10:00 a.m. — 3:00 p.m. on-site schedule, off-site excursions to museums, live performances and other arts adventures will be held.
+During this year round multi-discipline arts program, apprentices are encouraged to openly express themselves through their art-making while immersed in an affirming and nurturing environment.
+In addition to an on-site schedule, off-site excursions to museums, live performances and other arts adventures will be held.

-It is anticipated that for many Arts Work apprentices, the experiences will be a first.
+For many Arts Work apprentices, the experiences will be a first, educational and enjoyable.